hashicorp/consul/website/source/api/session.html.md

 - `TTL` `(string: "")` - Specifies the number of seconds (between 10s and
   86400s).
 If provided, the session is invalidated if it is not renewed before the TTL expires.
 The lowest practical TTL should be used to keep the number of managed sessions low.
-When locks are forcibly expired, such as during a leader election, sessions may not be reaped for up to double this TTL, so long TTL values (> 1 hour) should be avoided.
+When locks are forcibly expired, such as when following the [leader election pattern](/docs/guides/leader-election.html) in an application, sessions may not be reaped for up to double this TTL, so long TTL values (> 1 hour) should be avoided.

 ### Sample Payload